tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_parameters.md

 ## Conclusion

 You can see that there's a lot of variety in documenting JSON and XML responses.
-Peter's course helps start the discussion about how to document these types of information.
+There's no right way to document the parameters, except to choose the method that depicts the parameters in the clearest, easiest to read way.

 ## Construct a table to list the surfreport parameters